- !important

 }

-This creates a blue outline around the button, which doesn’t add to the element’s size or push surrounding content.
+This creates a blue outline around the button, which doesn’t add to the element’s outline dimensions or push surrounding content.

 You can also define each part separately: